 - Pick 3 breakfasts to mix and match (as well as lunch foods) so that you always have food on-hand with at least a few options.

 When gymnasts are craving sweets all the time, it is most likely due to over restriction which breeds overcompensation.
-By having these foods in the house at all times, it will allow them to be food secure and less likely to sneak those foods.
+By always having these foods in the house, it will allow them to be food secure and less likely to sneak those foods.

 Lastly, if you have a picky eater one of the best ways to help them is to make their food taste good.
 Instead of going for the raw broccoli, try cooking it with cheese and bacon.
-The more you push it down them, the more they will rebel; therefore, making it taste yummy is the best way to reel them in.
+The more you push it down them, the more they will rebel.
+Making it taste yummy is the best way to reel them in.

 Join my NEW Gymnast Meal Planning Subscription!

 Meal planning just got easier!
 If you join my Gymnast Meal Planning Subscription, you’ll receive a digital PDF download each month with a week’s worth of recipes for breakfast, lunch, dinners, snacks, and pre-workout snacks.
 That’s 42 new recipes to breathe some life into the meal rut.
 These recipes are perfect for the gymnast and the entire family, and simple substitutions can be made as desired based on preferences or need.
 Click below to join!